krscott/docker-windows-pyinstaller/README.md

 # docker-windows-pyinstaller
 Boilerplate for building a PyInstaller exe in a Windows Docker container.

-## Setup
+## Quick Start
 Add project files to `src/`.

+Change `Dockerfile` to use your preferred version of python.

 From a bash environment, run `build.sh`.
-If you don't have bash, just open it and execute the docker commands manually.
+Or, just execute the docker commands manually.

-PyInstaller exe will be copied to `dist/`.
+PyInstaller exe will be copied to `dist/` in the host's project directory.